Troubleshooting Deploys and Refreshes

 The color will depend on the status:

-- Green - It was successful with no errors.
+- Green: The run was successful with no errors.

 Individual Run Page

-Clicking on any of the Deploy or Refresh status will take you to the individual run page.
+Clicking on any of the Deploy or Refresh statuses will take you to the Individual Run Page.

 Understanding the Individual Run Page